VadymMakohon/AI-Chatbot/README.md

 ## 🎨 Customization

-This chatbot uses the free Gemini API to generate responses to any questions.
-You can customize it by adding your company information, and the chatbot will respond accordingly.
+This chatbot can be customized to better suit your needs.
+You can personalize it by adding your company details.

+### ✏️ Modify Chat History

-Simply update lines 24 and 40 of `script.js` file with the following code:
+Update lines 24 and 40 in the script.js file:

 ```javascript
 // Line 24